nanzerrous/accountScanner/README.md

 # accountScanner
-This is used to know what social media account that an email have
+This python script is used to know what social media account that an email have

 how to use: